 On Teaching

 Teaching art over the years has brought me some of my greatest joys.
-It is through teaching that I really began to develop as an artist and as a communicator.
+It is through teaching that I truly began to develop as an artist and as a communicator.
 Working with students allows me to continuously educate myself about my craft and methodology.
-My aim is to always share as much as I know about being creative and making art to others in as clear, genuine and personalized way as possible.
+My aim is to always share as much as I know about creativity and making art in as clear, genuine and personalized way as possible.

 I first fell in love with teaching at the Aegean Center for the Fine Arts where I taught oil painting, basic drawing, figure drawing and eventually watercolor for eight years.
-Since then I have been leading workshops in locations around Europe, from Italy, France, Ireland and Greece.
-Click here for information on upcoming workshops.
+Since then I have been leading workshops in locations around Europe, the United States and eventually Japan.

 I have also been teaching independently online for the past two years where I am able to reach students all over the world.
 My courses are personalized and in-depth where I build the curriculum into a deeper understanding of a given subject, medium or approach to painting.